bjackman/locali-ci/README.md

 TODOS:

- - integration_test fails if you haven't already built the binary, because the test_bin package I'm using assumes it's already been built, because it assumes that it's being run as an integration test (in which case Cargo would take care of building the binary).
  - Shutdown still does not happen cleanly on my kernel repo.
 At least one reason for this seems to be that child processes inherit the SIGINT.
- - Still getting some `cargo stress` failures that need to be debugged.
-I think these are due to the TODO in integration_test.rs about how we reuse the actaul project repo for integration testing, in combination with the notify crate not handling file deletion happening concurrently with setup.
  - Bug: I don't see any "Started" statuses in my status render.
 Not sure if this is a status tracking bug or if the system is stuck somehow.
  - Bug: Status output doesn't seem to get updated when tested range shrinks?